db260179/ps3syscon/README.md

 A0402120 = HDMI Error (IC2502)

-A0403034, A0404402,A0404411 = Poor BGA solder connections for RSX ( you will see errors like - [POWERSEQ] Error : BitTraining RSX:RRAC:RX0:GLOBAL1:RX_STATUS )
+A0403034, A0404402,A0404411 (RSX) = Poor BGA solder connections for RSX need reflow or reball ( you will see errors like - [POWERSEQ] Error : BitTraining RSX:RRAC:RX0:GLOBAL1:RX_STATUS )
+A0403034, A0404401 (CELL) = Poor BGA solder connections for CELL need reflow or reball ( you will see errors like - [POWERSEQ] Error : BitTraining BE:RRAC:RX0:GLOBAL1:RX_STATUS )
+(With the above errors you will get other errors with the bittraining they are all related to the poor BGA connection or broken traces under the chips)

 A0404002 = RSX_SPI DI/DO ERROR